nhogarth86/SCCMdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

 - The site is a standalone primary site.

-- Both site servers must use the same site database, which must be remote each site server.
+- Both site servers must use the same site database, which must be remote to each site server.

      - Both site servers need **sysadmin** permissions on the instance of SQL Server that hosts the site database.